 Welcome to the Cork Cat Action Trust Website

-Find us on FACEBOOK under CORK CAT ACTION TRUST for more immediate responses and articles.
+Find us on FACEBOOK under CORK CAT ACTION TRUST.

-We are a small volunteer not-for-profit registered Charity (CHY18345) with the main aim of reducing the numbers of unwanted cats and kittens by the tried and tested method of trap/neuter/return.
+We are a small volunteer run local charity with the main aim of reducing the numbers of unwanted cats and kittens by the tried and tested method of trap/neuter/return.
 Cats are trapped humanely, taken to the vet, neutered, and after a period of recuperation released back into their home territory.

 Colonies of cats whether in back gardens, farms, building sites, or industrial areas, can breed so rapidly that even rabbits blink.
 Our aim is to stop this proliferation of unwanted kittens who live short and miserable lives and whose mothers breed and breed until they are worn out and wretched.